SUrvival Control Chart EStimation Software in R: the success package: The R package success

 Only the first option allows for risk-adjustment.
-The difference between these parametrisations is described in Section \ref{bernoulli-cumulative-sum-cusum-chart}.
-We construct the Bernoulli CUSUM on the data of the ninth simulated hospital, aiming to detect whether the odds ratio of failure for patients is \(2\) (\code{theta = log(2)}).
-Using the \code{plot()} function we obtain a `\code{gg}' object (see Figure \ref{fig:Bernoulli}).
+The difference between these parametrizations is described in Section \hyperlink{BernoulliCUSUM}{Bernoulli cumulative sum (CUSUM) chart}.
+We construct the Bernoulli CUSUM on the data of the ninth simulated hospital, aiming to detect whether the odds ratio of failure for patients is \(2\) (\texttt{theta\ =\ log(2)}).
+Using the \texttt{plot} function we obtain a \texttt{\textquotesingle{}gg\textquotesingle{}} object (see Figure \ref{fig:Bernoulli2}).